A Guide to Keyword Research

 1. Make a list of words that are about your business

 To start, brainstorm popular words that best describe your business.
 Explore topics that you would like to rank for in the search engines of the internet.
 An uncomplicated way to go about this is to identify 5-10 services you provide to your customers.
-Once you have recorded them, you can now research these new keywords to determine whether they truly target your audience or not.
+Then, you can research these new keywords to determine whether they truly target your desired audience or not.